Qualifications and Training

 Q: Can I state a preference for the kind of tutoring I will do?
 (ELL, intermediate level instruction, etc.)

 A: Yes.
-There is a basic tutor training session and then additional trainings to prepare people for the types of tutoring they would like to do.
+There is a basic tutor training session and then additional in-service training to prepare people for the types of tutoring they would like to do.

 Q: Do I have to pay for any of the materials I will use?

-A: No. Tri-County Literacy pays for the books, workbooks and other supplies you will use for your sessions.
+A: No. Tri-County Literacy pays for the books, workbooks, and other supplies you will use for your sessions.
 You may also access materials from your local library or online.
-Funding for materials is provided through grants and donations from both individuals and businesses.
+Having said that, we encourage donations to assist with the cost of the text that is provided for the training.
+Funding for materials is generally provided through grants and donations from both individuals and businesses.

 Q: What happens if my learner doesn’t show up for sessions?